-The flight was to arrive in Brussels, Belgium, the next morning and then continue on to Prague--but something went terribly wrong.
-The plane went down in flames in a field just four miles from the Brussels airport.
+The flight was to arrive in Brussels, Belgium the next morning and then continue on to Prague, but something went terribly wrong.
+The plane went down in a field just four miles from the Brussels airport.
 The crash left no survivors.
-All 18 members of the U. S. Figure Skating Team along with 16 international officials, judges, coaches and family members perished, as well as the 27 other passengers and a flight crew of 11.
+As well as 27 other passengers and a flight crew of 11, all 18 members of the U. S. Figure Skating Team, 16 international officials, judges, coaches and family members perished, as well as the 27 other passengers and a flight crew of 11.

-The entire skating community and the rest of the world was shocked by this tragedy.
+The skating community and the world were shocked by this tragedy.
 All of the other competing athletes had already arrived, and now the big question: should the competition go on as planned?

 Against the wishes of U.S. Figure Skating and the Czech government, the Executive Committee of the International Skating Union voted that the championships be canceled "as a sign of mourning over the death of our American comrades."